 - Why is this feedback relevant to this moment in time?

 Clarify your goals to your team with respect to employee feedback, to improve communication, spotlight where an employee has gone above and beyond and pinpoint areas in which an employee has room to improve.
 Invite your employees to ask questions during a feedback session or in the course of everyday business operations, as two-sided conversations are far more effective than one-sided communication.
 Rather than simply associating feedback with negative reprimanding, your employees should understand that feedback is beneficial to all parties – the employers, the employees and the organization as a whole – in improving employees’ abilities as well as reaching professional goals and quotas.

-2. Focus on the Positive and the Potential
+2. Focus on the positive and potential

-3. Establish a Regular Cadence
+3. Establish a regular cadence

-5. Ask for Feedback
+5. Ask for feedback

-The ultimate power of this deliberate communication tool is that it supports employee success and growth as much as it does the organization.
-By working with employees to solidify or improve behaviors and outcomes, leaders can positively impact a host of other auxiliary business results, from retention to employee happiness, to productivity and ultimately results.
+The ultimate power of communication through feedback is that it supports employee success and growth, which in turn can improve the organizations’ results.
+By working with employees to improve behaviors and outcomes, leaders can positively impact a multitude of other auxiliary business results, from retention and employee morale to productivity and overall results.